Character Revealed: Actions as the Ultimate Test

 Don’t get me wrong, speaking is an action that often may reveal character.
 When a person chooses to bully, belittle, or bullshit, their action speaks volumes about their character.

 But it’s performed acts, not stated intentions, that reveal a person’s true character.
-When faced with adversity or moral dilemmas, the choices individuals make speak volumes about who they are at their core.

 For instance, one member’s words and actions revealed a complex hierarchy of priorities.
 While he verbally supported the idea of good schools, his actions told a different story.
 He prioritized limiting bidders for school construction projects to local companies; attempted to dictate which companies were placed on bid lists for services; de-emphasized efforts aimed at instructional improvement; and used intimidation and half-truths in attempts to discredit members who challenged him and his ideas.